 A lot of the reading you will do as a Law student is highly inter-textual.
 In other words, what you’re reading often only makes proper sense when you understand its relationship to other principles, cases, statutes and contexts.
 As such, legal texts are often heavily footnoted, with reference to other texts and sources that you will need to follow, especially those that help clarify complex terminology or legal findings.
 Skipping these might be quicker, but will make the text much harder to understand.

-Studying Law presents a number of challenges, especially for new students, which slow down the reading process.
 The sheer quantity of reading is a significant challenge for many law students and the arguments and findings contained in reports and journal articles are often complex and assume a great degree of prior knowledge.
-Typically, you will not read books and articles in Law without having to consult other readings (for background and contextual information) as well as legal dictionaries and/or a glossary of terms…all of which slows down the reading process.
+Typically, you will not read books and articles in Law without having to consult other readings (for background and contextual information) as well as legal dictionaries and/or a glossary of terms, all of which slows down the reading process.

 The Sciences make extensive use of technical and scientific terminology and abbreviations.
 It’s important to familiarise yourself with the meaning of these as soon as possible in order to complete the readings prescribed for lectures and class discussions, as well as for researching upcoming assessments.
 Many textbooks include a glossary of key terms and these can also be found online, however, it’s a good idea to develop your own glossary, written in plain language that make sense to you.